Scalable Vector Graphics (SVG) Working Group Charter

 - An Object Model, a set of standard APIs, to which libraries can be written for manipulating dynamic and responsive graphics.

-As a primary focus in this charter period, the group will concentrate on the stabilisation and interoperability testing of the core SVG 2 specification, and the SVG Integration document.
+As a primary focus in this charter period, the group will concentrate on the stabilisation and interoperability testing of the core SVG 2 specification.
+As part of that testing, features which are in the reference draft of SVG2 and which do not meet the stability and interoperability requirements for a Proposed Recommendation may be moved to separate specification modules, work on which would remain in scope, but at a lower priority.

-As a secondary focus, the group may address modules for new graphical features for SVG, once SVG 2 is at the Proposed Recommendation stage and once there is broad consensus on adding each such feature to the Web Platform.
+As a secondary focus, the group may address modules for new graphical features for SVG, only once SVG 2 is at the Proposed Recommendation stage and once there is broad consensus on adding each such feature to the Web Platform.
+A requirements document will be used to collect together these features.

 Each specification should contain a section detailing any known security or privacy implications for implementers, Web authors, and end users.

-Testing plans for each specification, starting from the earliest drafts.
+Testing plans for each specification should be developed, starting from the earliest drafts.

 Each specification should contain a section on accessibility that describes the benefits and impacts, including ways specification features can be used to address them, and recommendations for maximising accessibility in implementations.